On the fence about taking the CMA exam in 2020?

 Step #2: Which IMA Membership Should I Pay?
 Student or Professional?

-There are essentially 4 different times of IMA memberships available and each have an annual fee:
+There are essentially 3 different types of IMA memberships available and each have an annual fee:

-- Professional – $220 – For individuals already in the finance/accounting field
+- Professional – $230 annually + one-time $15 fee – for individuals already in the finance/accounting field

-- Student – $39 – For students currently enrolled in college or university (recent graduates excluded)
+- Student – $39 for one year or $78 for two years – for students currently enrolled in college or university (recent graduates excluded)

 Choosing is relatively simple based on your status.
 Once you decide on a membership, pay your fee and that’s it.
 Easy!